 Measures that the individual soldier could take for his own protection, as well as measures the Army would take for him, were included in each of the appropriate sections.
 Under mosquito control

 were listed the proper wearing of clothing, use of repellents, and use of bed nets.
 Frequent and thorough bathing was specified as one of the precautions against body lice.

 The personal hygiene of men assigned to certain duties was specified in other sections of AR 40-205.
 Barbers, for instance, were cautioned to wash their hands thoroughly before attending each

 patron as well as to keep all equipment cleaned or sterilized.
 All men on duty in kitchens, mess halls, and bakeries were also instructed to bathe frequently, wear clean clothing, and be especially

 careful to keep their hands and fingernails clean.

 TRAINING AND EDUCATION

-contained a section entitled "Military Sanitation," consisting of instructions for individual compliance with AR 40-205 and simple explanations of the reasons for each rule.
-The soldier was instructed to
+section entitled "Military Sanitation," consisting of instructions for individual compliance with AR 40-205 and simple explanations of the reasons for each rule.
+The soldier was instructed to report

 A 1-hour class in personal hygiene was part of basic training for all soldiers.
 Training Film 8-155, "Personal Hygiene," was used to demonstrate proper application of rules of cleanliness.
 Because the